Join Here | Log In

 Join Here

-Lifehacks: Research on Natural Solutions for EDS
+Lifehacks: Natural Solutions for EDS that are Backed by Research

 Before I explain the research studies on possible solutions to help with Ehlers-Danlos symptoms, I want to share a good resource for anyone needing help with navigating EDS: Connective Tissue Coalition.
 From the site: “Connective Tissue Coalition (CTC) empowers individuals and families affected by Ehlers-Danlos Syndrome (EDS), Marfan Syndrome, and Loeys-Dietz Syndrome (LDS) through advocacy, research, and support.”
 Importantly, there is information on how to navigate the Social Security system in the US for getting disability.